ieee-ceda-datc/datc-rdf-Metrics4ML/README.md

 Metrics naming has been organized based on OpenROAD version, design stage, metric category, metric name and modifiers to have a standardized mechanism of metrics reporting.

+The header of the metrics file contains information pertaining the the OpenROAD release and design data such as design name and target platform

 A sample of the logger output and extraction to metrics dashboard from the .json (or .html) is shown in the figure below.
 ![metrics2](https://user-images.githubusercontent.com/61943381/110588546-03f61300-812a-11eb-8270-247ef733fbc4.png)